jbroadway/docs/docs/2022.1/studio/how-tos/other/how-to-use-a-perception-neuron-motion-capture-suit.md

 **Step 5.** Click on the **Input** tab.

-**Step 6.** Enter your Axis Studio address, port number, and whether to use TCP or UDP, then change the **Axis Neuron** setting to **Enabled**.
+**Step 6.** Enter your Axis Studio address, port number, and choose TCP or UDP.
+Then change the **Axis Neuron** setting to **Enabled**.
 Flipside Studio will initiate a connection to Axis Studio to begin receiving the motion capture data from the suit.

 **Step 7.** Change the **Input Mode** to **Axis Neuron Playback**.